Blind Graph Matching Using Graph Signals: Numerical Results

 Moreover, we set $\mathcal{H}_1=(\Iv_n+0.1\Lv^{(1)})^{-1}$ and $\mathcal{H}_2=(\Iv_n+(0.1+\a)\Lv^{(2)})^{-1}$ with $\a$ controlling the heterogeneity of the two graph filters.
 Fig. \ref{fig_a_ER} plots the performance of graph matching versus the value of $\a$.
 A larger $\a$ leads to a smaller spectral gap in the covariance matrix $\Cv_y^{(2)}$ and thus a larger error in blind graph matching.

-In Figs. \ref{fig_M_BA} and \ref{fig_M_GW}, we investigate the performance of graph matching over the BA graph model and the Gaussian Wigner model, respectively.
+In Figs. \ref{fig_M_BA} and \ref{fig_M_GW}, we investigate the performance of graph matching over the BA graph model and the Gaussian model, respectively.
 Here, we set $\sigma^2=0.01$, $n=50$, and $\a=0.2$ and vary the sample size $M$.
-Similar to Fig. \ref{fig_M_ER}, the proposed methods achieve more accurate matching as $M$ increases.
-For the inexact matching on the Gaussian Wigner model, the error-free baseline in \eqref{eq05} is sub-optimal to \eqref{eq02}, leading to an imperfect matching in Fig. \ref{fig_M_GW}.
+Similar to Fig. \ref{fig_M_ER}, the proposed method achieves more accurate matching as $M$ increases.
+For the inexact matching on the Gaussian model, the error-free baseline in \eqref{eq05} is sub-optimal to \eqref{eq02}, leading to an imperfect matching in Fig. \ref{fig_M_GW}.

-Finally, we vary the correlation parameter $\b$ in \eqref{eq28} to study inexact matching in Fig. \ref{fig_b_GW}.
+In Fig. \ref{fig_b_GW}, we vary the correlation parameter $\b$ in \eqref{eq28} to study inexact matching.
 A larger $\b$ means less correlation between their adjacency matrices and less similar underlying graphs $\mathcal{G}_1$ and $\mathcal{G}_2$.
 We see that all the algorithms exhibit larger errors as $\b$ increases.
-Both of our proposed methods achieve an accuracy close to the error-free baseline.
+Our method achieves an accuracy close to the error-free baseline.
 In contrast, the two-step baseline is more prone to topology inference errors, resulting in inaccurate matching results.